dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 print('Your name is', name)
 ```

-`input` prints a prompt to the user and returns the response.
+`input` prints a prompt to the user and returns their response.
 This is useful for small programs, learning exercises or simple debugging.
 It is not widely used for real programs.

 ### `pass` statement

-Sometimes you need to specify an empty block.
+Sometimes you need to specify an empty code block.
 The keyword `pass` is used for it.

 ```python
 if a > b: